 When logged into your account, click on your user name in the top right corner of the Project MUSE website.
 This will open your "Saved Items" page, that includes everything you've saved to your MUSE library.

 When logged into your account, click on your user name in the top right corner of the Project MUSE website.
 This will open your "Saved Items" page.
 In the left hand navigation panel click on the "Search History" button.

 While your personal search history is open you can select individual items to delete from your history by selecting the check box of the items you wish to remove from the center list of searches, and then clicking "Delete Selected" in the left hand navigation panel.

 To delete all items from your personal search history while your search history is open, click the button named "Delete ALL" under "Search History."

 On-campus access is primarily by IP (Internet Protocol) address.
 A library or institution subscribing to Project MUSE provides the institution's range(s) of IP addresses with the subscription order.
 Project MUSE also permits access by referring URL.
 At this time Project MUSE does not accept IPv6 ranges.
-The Johns Hopkins University Campus IT has created a project to allow IPv6 traffic to the MUSE platform, but at this time they do not have a timeline for completion.
+Johns Hopkins University Campus IT has created a project to allow IPv6 traffic to the MUSE platform, but at this time they do not have a timeline for completion.